tkocou/huntwumpus/README.md

 # huntwumpus
-A Python re-coding of the original Hunt The Wumpus written in Basic
+A Python re-coding of the original Hunt The Wumpus game written in Basic

 Like the original program, this Python 3 version is a text based game.